asherk7/NFL-Record-Predictor/README.md

 * I learned how to request API's and how to parse through the JSON data received
 * I learned how to implement databases using SQLAlchemy
 * I learned how to create a CRUD application
+* I learned how to use Jinja and implement Bootstrap templates
 * I became more knowledgeable with GIT
 * Will learn how to deploy it using Heroku
 * Will learn more advanced HTML and CSS
 * Will learn how to create machine learning models using sci-kit learn
-* Will learn how to implement Bootstrap and Jinja templates

 ## Productionization
 * The website is going to be deployed using Heroku